-14.4.
+10.4.
 Perform Calculations

 Pressing Run Time-Frequency Analysis opens a window with a summary of the Time-Frequency Analysis Settings.

-If Wavelet computation was selected the name of the selected wavelet is indicated and, if applicable, its width and number of oscillations.
-If Complex Demodulation was selected the time-frequency sampling values are shown.
+- If Wavelet computation was selected, the name of the selected wavelet is indicated and, if applicable, its width and number of oscillations. - If Complex Demodulation was selected, the timefrequency sampling values are shown. - If Multitaper was selected, the frequency smoothing value is displayed.

 If these values need changing, it is possible to return to the Set Parameters work step by pressing Cancel and the Previous button.
-Confirming the summary window with OK will start the timefrequency analysis.
+Confirming the summary window with OK will start the time-frequency analysis.

 Please note that depending on the number of channels/sources and data points, the computation might take several minutes.

-Workflow: Time-Frequency Analysis

-BESA Connectivity 1.0 - New Connectivity proje File Edit View Export Help a - o × Perform Calculations BESA 1) 🗳 🖬 🖬 🖿 🗇 Time Frequency Analysis Set Project Targets Load Data Set Parameters Reference Calculations Run Time-Frequency Analysis 🗸 🗸 Perform Calculations Select Time-Frequency Method Complex Demodulation Select Display Type Select Display Type Select Source Select Source WME Ent Constant 2 Constant 2 Consta 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Current Frequency [Hz] 2 000 Control Time requency calculation finished successfully.
-Nov.
-AOD NOTE IF REQUIRED.
-The more information about this Workstep see the Perform Time Frequency Analysis s stion in the description of the RESS Connectivity Workfeer .
-Zoom x 1.0
+After performing the computation, the results are displayed:

-The Main Window shows the time-frequency plot for each channel / source for the selected timefrequency analysis method, display type, and condition.
+The Main Window shows the time-frequency plot for each channel / source for the selected time-frequency analysis method, display type, and condition.
 The left Detail Window displays an averaged waveform from all selected trials, for the selected channel.

-The right Detail Window displays a timefrequency plot for the chosen channel / source with the selected time-frequency analysis method, display type, and condition.
+The right Detail Window displays a time-frequency plot for the chosen channel / source with the selected time-frequency analysis method, display type, and condition.